luispedro/jug/docs/tutorial.rst

 The original idea for jug was a Makefile-like environment for declaring Tasks.
 I have moved beyond that, but it might help you think about what Tasks are.

 You create a Task by giving it a function which performs the work and its arguments.
 The arguments can be either literal values or other tasks (in which case, the function will be called with the *result* of those tasks!).
-Jug also understands lists of tasks (all standard Python containers will be supported in a later version).
+Jug also understands lists of tasks and dictionaries with tasks.
 For example, the following code declares the necessary tasks for our problem:

 ::